tpwres/teczki-polskiego-wrestlingu/content/c/dfw-championship.md

 authors = ["Seweryn Pielucha"]
 +++

 The DFW Championship was the main and only title of [Dream Factory Wrestling](@/o/dfw.md).
-It was introduced in 2016 during the [Tournament of Dreams I](@/e/dfw/2016-06-11-dfw-tournament-of-dreams-1.md) with the title being a prize in this titular tournament.
+It was introduced in 2016 at [Tournament of Dreams I](@/e/dfw/2016-06-11-dfw-tournament-of-dreams-1.md) with the title being a prize in the titular tournament.

 ## Statistics:
 * First champion: [Chris Hunter](@/w/chris-hunter.md)